sgod1/cplab/deploying-cp4ba-cloud-pak-operator.md

 icp4acluster.icp4a.ibm.com/icp4adeploy created
 ```

-Watch for events
+Watch for events<br/>

 ```
 oc get events --watch
 ```

-It will take some time to complete.
+Deployment will take some time to complete.<br/>

-If you look at the event output you will see that new operator subscriptions are dynamically created, together with new CR's, and operand services become online.<br/>
+If you follow event output you will see that new operator subscriptions are dynamically created, together with new CR's, and operand services.<br/>
-When all is complete, ICP4ACluster CR is in the `ready` state and we can log into Cloud Pak console.
+When all is complete, ICP4ACluster CR is in the `ready` state and we can log into the Cloud Pak console.<br/>

-We discuss how this works next.
+We discuss how this works next.<br/>